 3. RESEARCH THE JOB MARKET FOR EARLY CHILDHOOD EDUCATORS IN QUEBEC

 What’s the career outlook for early childhood educators in your area?
 This is a key thing to know before you invest time and money in ECE training.

-And the Quebec government says ECEs should have very good employment prospects province-wide through 2023.
+Fortunately, the future looks bright.
+The Quebec government says ECEs should have very good employment prospects province-wide through 2025.